Andrew Carleton: Professional career

-Discipline issues and distractions
+Discipline issues

-In 2018, Carleton was among the rising stars within the Atlanta United organization.
-He had seen significant playing time and had been included in the starting 18 several times.
-However, on the eve of the MLS Cup championship game, it was reported by local news media that Carleton had broken team curfew/rules and posted photos of drinking with friends in an Atlanta bar.
+In 2018, Carleton was among the rising youth players within the Atlanta United organization.
+He had seen significant playing time and had been included in the matchday squad several times.
+However, on the eve of the 2018 MLS Cup championship game, local news media reported that Carleton had broken team curfew/rules and posted photos while drinking with friends in an Atlanta bar.
 This prompted disciplinary action by manager Tata Martino, who banned Carleton from dressing for the game.
 Carleton was also not allowed to participate in the celebration parade the following week by club management.

-In early 2019, during the early months of the tenure of the new first-team manager, Dutchman Frank de Boer, there were hints of dissatisfaction in multiple statements to the media by de Boer regarding Carleton's lack of maturity and professionalism.
-De Boer stated, "[Carleton] is still young and he has to learn from that.
-And we spoke about that.
-He still has to grow up as a man."
-De Boer expressed that Carleton had the talent to succeed, but being a professional requires discipline both on and off the pitch.
-De Boer implied that Carleton needed to grow more in physical strength and should engage in a more substantial weight training and nutrition program.

-On June 26, 2019, Atlanta United was one man short on the bench for an away match against Toronto FC due to Carleton forgetting his passport when the team met for the trip to Canada.
-Two days later, manager Frank de Boer announced Andrew would play with the second team until he showed improvements in his professionalism.
+In early 2019, new Atlanta United manager Frank de Boer made statements to the media regarding Carleton's lack of maturity and professionalism, saying "He still has to grow up as a man."
+On June 26, 2019, Atlanta United was left one man short on the bench for an away match against Toronto FC when Carleton forgot his passport on the trip to Canada.
+Two days later, manager Frank de Boer announced Andrew would play with the reserve team until he showed improvements in his professionalism.
 "He's joining the USL team right now...
 I have no worries about his quality, but more the professional side,” said de Boer.

-On August 6, 2019, Carleton entered the US Open Cup semifinal against Orlando City in the 48th minute, replacing Ezequiel Barco.
-This was Carleton's first action with Atlanta United since the lost-passport incident in late June 2019.
-Carleton finished out the match in which Atlanta United won 2–0 over Orlando, advancing to the US Open Cup Final for the first time in club history.
-After the match it was reported that manager Frank de Boer stated that Carleton earned the minutes with his recent good play with the Atlanta United 2 reserve team and his work ethic during training.